JakeDyme/DymeExpansion/README.md

 // Generate test cases using the "DymeCaseLoader" class... var testCases = DymeCaseLoader.CasesFromConfig(testConfig);

-// Use the data from test cases... foreach (var testCase in testCases)
+// Use the data from the test cases... foreach (var testCase in testCases)
 {
   var greeting = testCase["Name"] + " says " + testCase["Greeting"];